flcong/get-article-file-name/ReadMe.md

 * Journal
     * `[fulljournal]`: Full journal name.
 For SSRN (Arxiv) articles, this variable is equal to `"SSRN"` (`"Arxiv"`).
     * `[shortjournal]`: First letter of each word in the journal name excluding "of" and "&", allowing for special treatment (see below).
+However, if the journal name contains only uppercase letters (without spaces), then we consider it as the abbreviation and set `shortjournal` as identical to the journal name.

     List of journal names with special abbreviation: Econometrica-`ECTA`, Review of Economic Studies-`ReStud`, Review of Economics and Statistics-`ReStat`, RAND Journal of Economics-`RAND`, Journal of Public Economics-`JPub`, AEJ: Macroeconomics-`AEJMa`, AEJ: Microeconomics-`AEJMi`, SSRN-`SSRN`, Arxiv-`Arxiv`.